Spectre7651/AH-Project/README.md

 # Alfie Ford - AH Project Repository

-### This is a daily sync of my laptop files for the project
+### This is a daily sync of my laptop files for the project.

 #### Files:
 * ciphers.py is a implimentation of the three ciphers im using for this project